 There's a small degree of this between Animorphs and Everworld, due to the fact that K.A.
 Applegate (the husband-and-wife team of Katherine Applegate and Michael Grant) left to work on Everworld, the Animorphs series was largely ghostwritten, and suffered because of it.
 Fortunately, nothing gets too overly heated.

 Fans of 1984 vs Fahrenheit 451.
-Fans of 1984 criticize the Fahrenheit 451 as being a knockoff due to similar themes such as censorship and criticize the book's sci-fi elements.
-While fans of Fahrenheit 451 criticize 1984's length and writing style.
+Fans of 1984 criticize Fahrenheit 451 as being a knockoff due to similar themes such as censorship and a dystopian government advocating anti-intellectualism and criticize the book's sci-fi elements.
+Meanwhile, fans of Fahrenheit 451 criticize 1984's length and writing style.